-- There must be a certified lifeguard on duty at all times.
-Lifeguards will not be counted in the child to staff ratio. - Staff must be aware of each child's swimming ability level. - A phone and first aid kit will be kept readily accessible at all times.
+- There must always be a certified lifeguard on duty.
+Lifeguards will not be counted in the child to staff ratio. - Staff must be aware of each child's swimming ability level. - A phone and first aid kit will always be kept readily accessible.